Debraheem/Massive_star_binaries/Lab3.md

 This lab will continue using the downloaded `Lab1_binary` directory, modeling this system as a star + point mass.
 To do this, open `inlist_project` and make sure to set `evolve_both_stars = .false.`.

-To explore the stability of mass transfer across various mass ratios and orbital periods, we have crafted a grid o
+To explore the stability of mass transfer across various mass ratios and orbital periods.

 Let's start by assuming fully conservative mass transfer, i.e. ($\beta=0$).